 It is very plausible that the frontier Sincfala as mentioned in the Lex Frisionum, is a continuation of the administrative lay-out and network of the Roman Empire, and therefore of its provincial borders.
 According to Plinius, the River Scheldt was the border between the provinces Germania Inferior and Gallia Belgica.
 This must be understood as the wider delta of the River Scheldt and included inlet the Zwin.
 Probably the Roman provincial border, and that of Frisia later on, also ran between the town of Oudenburg to that of Bruges, whereby Bruges was part of Frisia as well.
 Bruges, connected with the sea via inlet the Zwin.
 The River Scheldt was also the administrative border for Roman taxes, namely between the tax districts Trajectum (current Utrecht) and Gesoriacum (later Bononia, current Boulogne-sur-Mer).
 This administrative division was maintained by the early-medieval ecclesiastical organisation.
 Sincfala was the jurisdiction of the archbishopric of Cologne, and thus of the bishopric of Utrecht.
 Therefore, it is logical that the Merovingian border between the Frankish kingdoms Neustria, the western kingdom, and Austrasia, the eastern kingdom, was defined by the previous Roman provinces (Zijlmans 2016).

-The church, by the way, was preceded by smaller, wooden church founded in the late seventh century by the Anglo-Saxon missionary Saint Willibrord.
+The church of Saint Bavo, by the way, was preceded by a smaller, wooden church founded in the late seventh century by the Anglo-Saxon missionary Saint Willibrord.
 A time when the entire province Noord Holland was still called (West) Frisia.
-Today you can only admire the ruins of Saint Bavo Abbey, just east of the city centre of Ghent.
+Today, you can only admire the ruins of Saint Bavo Abbey, just east of the city centre of Ghent.
 A metaphor, perhaps, for what happened to its cherished Frisia.
 Lastly, the site of the Saint Bavo might have been an early-medieval thing site as well (Tys 2018).
-Read our post The Thing is... about the history of the medieval Germanic assemblies called thing, also called ding or ting, with a distinct role for the Frisians.
+Read our post The Thing is… about the history of the medieval Germanic assemblies called the thing, also called ding or ting, with surprisingly quite a distinct role for the Frisians.

 This defence organisation possibly dates to the fifth and sixth centuries, when piracy along the coasts was a scourge.
 A time when it was necessary to patrol the coasts during the summer, sailing season.